makrai/notes/mccoy20-bert-generalize-blackboxnlp.md

   * Liška+ (2018) trained 5000 instances of recurrent neural networks on the lookup tables task.
 Most of these instances failed on compositional generalization, but a small number generalized well
-* These works all used simple, synthetic tasks with
+* These works all used simple, synthetic tasks
   * training sets designed to exclude certain types of examples
   * we: natural-language training set that is not adversarially designed
 * concurrent work, Zhou+ (2020)